CAcertOrg/cacert-infradocs/docs/systems/wiki.rst

 The system configuration is managed via Puppet profiles.
 There should be no configuration items outside of the :cacertgit:`cacert-puppet`.

-.. todo:: move configuration of :doc:`wiki` to Puppet code
+.. todo:: move configuration of wiki to Puppet code

 Keys and X.509 certificates
 ---------------------------